LLNL/metall/README.md

 ```

-## Use Metall from CMake Project
+## Use Metall from Another CMake Project

-Metall provides CMake Package Configuration File.
-One can easily include Metall package from a CMake project.
+To download and/or link Metall package from a CMake project,

-Instructions and examples are placed [here](./example/cmake).
+see example CMake files placed [here](./example/cmake).

 # Build Example Programs